 Combo 3: Eucalyptus + Wild Orange + Clove

 Note: Aloe vera juice concentrate acts as a moisturiser and is a great carrier oil for the essential oils added.
-Adding a few drop’s of vitamin E will prolong the life of your hand sanitizer by acting as a preservative and is also great for your skin.
+Adding a few drop’s of witch hazel or vitamin E will prolong the life of your hand sanitizer by acting as a preservative and is also great for your skin.

 Here is an alternative recipe shared by the local supplier of my bottles, Aromabottles.
 The essential oils have excellent anti-bacterial and anti-viral properties whilst the witch hazel and alcohol are general germicides.
 I have modified it slightly to up the alcohol content by suggesting Isopropyl instead of Vodka (which is only around 36% alcohol usually).